matuteiglesias/journal/content/Dev/2025-05-18_Developed_and_Tested_JSONL_File_Generation_and_Ses.md

 ### Key Activities
 - Developed a [[Python]] script to organize session data into daily JSONL files, ensuring each line represents a session with preserved structure and metadata.
-- Tested the generated JSONL files in [[PromptFlow]], following a detailed command structure and sanity checklist.
+- Tested the generated JSONL files in PromptFlow, following a detailed command structure and sanity checklist.
-- Corrected YAML syntax for [[PromptFlow]], focusing on the classic YAML mapping style.
+- Corrected YAML syntax for PromptFlow, focusing on the classic YAML mapping style.
 - Outlined guidelines for summarizing [[AI]] session logs, emphasizing strategic reflection and outcome articulation.
 - Provided a comprehensive Jinja2 template for session summarization, focusing on cognitive compression and structured reflection.
 - Detailed a [[JSON]] Schema to capture structured outputs from a session summarizer.
-- Structured a [[JSON]] request for the [[task management]] [[API]], ensuring session-derived content is incorporated.
+- Structured a [[JSON]] request for the task management [[API]], ensuring session-derived content is incorporated.
-- Resolved a schema name mismatch error in [[PromptFlow]] by identifying the root cause and implementing a fix.
+- Resolved a schema name mismatch error in PromptFlow by identifying the root cause and implementing a fix.
 - Built a flow for transforming structured session logs into actionable outputs, ensuring schema compliance and traceability.

 ### Achievements